Congratulations on making the right choice to apply to study at Boston Media House.

 Boston Short Learning Programme and Occupational Students cannot register online and must complete, sign and submit a hard-copy of the Registration Contract at a Boston Branch.

-Boston City Campus and Business College (Pty) Ltd: Digital Learning Students may register online to enrol for Micro and Nano SLP-courses.
+Boston City Campus (Pty) Ltd: Digital Learning Students may register online to enrol for Micro and Nano SLP-courses.

 Upon registration, a student acknowledges: